Senior Women's T20 Trophy

-The Women's Senior T20 Trophy, previously known as the Senior Women's T20 League, is a women's Twenty20 cricket competition held in India.
+The Senior Women's T20 Trophy, previously known as the Senior Women's T20 League, is a women's Twenty20 cricket competition held in India.
 It began in the 2008–09 season, with 28 teams representing state cricket associations, whilst the most recent season, 2022–23, had 37 teams competing.
-Railways are the most successful team in the history of the competition, winning 11 titles, whilst Delhi and Punjab have won the competition once apiece.
+Railways are the most successful team in the history of the competition, winning 11 titles, whilst Delhi, Punjab and Mumbai have won the competition once apiece.

 History

 The tournament began in the 2008–09 season, as the Senior Women's T20 Trophy, running along the Inter State Women's Competition, which ended after that season, and the Senior Women's One Day League.
 The results of the first tournament are not recorded.

 Railways are the first recorded winners of the tournament, as they beat Maharashtra in the final of the 2009–10 competition by 5 wickets.
 Railways went on to dominate the competition, winning the next seven titles.

 Delhi were the team to end Railways' winning streak in the 2017–18 season, as they topped the Elite Group Super League on Net Run Rate over Maharashtra and Baroda.
 The following season, 2018–19, Punjab claimed their first title, beating Karnataka in the final by 4 runs.
-Ahead of the 2019–20 season, the tournament was renamed the Women's Senior T20 Trophy, and Railways reclaimed their title, beating Bengal in the final by 8 wickets.
+Ahead of the 2019–20 season, the tournament was renamed the Senior Women's T20 Trophy, and Railways reclaimed their title, beating Bengal in the final by 8 wickets.
 The tournament scheduled to take place in 2020–21 was cancelled due to the COVID-19 pandemic, with only the Senior Women's One Day League going ahead.
 The tournament resumed in 2021–22, with Railways winning their tenth title.
 Railways again won the tournament in 2022–23.
+Mumbai won their first title in 2023–24, defeating Uttarakhand in the final.
+Mumbai defended their title in 2024–25, defeating Bengal in the final.